Hridoy-KO/Hospital-Management-System/README.md

 # Hospital Management System

-A desktop-based Hospital Management System (HMS) developed using Python, CustomTkinter, and SQLite.
+A desktop-based Hospital Management System (HMS) developed using Python and CustomTkinter.
 This application manages hospital operations such as patient records, staff details, medicine inventory, and billing.

 ## Features